Making Sure Software Is Up To Date: “Set It And Forget It” Is Foolish

-I recently secured a small project helping a fellow small business owner update his existing website.
+I recently secured a small project helping a fellow small business owner to update his existing website.
 That’s right, as a WordPress fanboy I stepped up to the challenge of Joomla.
 Now everyone knows that the expression “It’s not that hard” often turns out to be famous last words.
 Just as it’s not that hard to replace a carburetor on your car IF you know how to do it.
 The same applies to plumbing, electrical work and so on, and so on.
 It’s my goal in life to keep the services industries alive and well; let me likewise take this time to thank my sincerely dear, sweet father for passing along virtually no mechanical skill.
 Thanks, Pop!

-The task at hand was to juice-up the SEO with some on page content tweaks, title tags and descriptions.
+The task at hand was to juice-up the SEO with some on page content tweaks, title tags, and descriptions.
 The un-named webmaster for the website had used single word headlines that were stark and lifeless.
 It wasn’t Army field manual plain, but still quite vague and non-specific.
 The mortal enemy of SEO.
 And to the point of my post title, seemingly nothing is easy to update via a single screen.
 I was scurrying around from screen to screen managing page elements that were buried under cryptic menus or altogether unavailable.

 Joomla is probably a fine product and perhaps easy to use (see above).
 Alas, it’s many WAY-smarter-than-me developers have created a beast with seemingly infinite versions still floating about the inter-tubes.
-No that’s not an issue exclusive to Joomla, but I’m making a modest point and I can use form of poetic license as needed.
+No that’s not an issue exclusive to Joomla, but I’m making a modest point and I can use a form of poetic license as needed.

 My “Joomla point” made with a single image: